hpc/pavilion2/examples/pre-packaged/README.md

 Pavilion uses the short hostname of the system (basically, the output of `hostname -s`).

 Copy the example file so that it's named for your host, and modify it as needed.

+## Test source files

+All the tests included here either have no source to compile, have the source already included, or are configured to download the source from the internet.
+If you can't download the source directly on your system, simply download it manually (using the link in given in the `build.source_url` config item) and put it in the `test_src` directory under the filename given in the test's `build.source_path` configuration item.